-Resources for Food Insecurity resources and Education services.
+Resources for food insecurity and education services.

 Pottstown Cluster of Religious Communities

 Along with providing a food pantry and community meals, this organization encourages healthful eating.
 The pantry is categorized according to the government recommended ChooseMyPlate to guide visitors in choosing food for a healthier diet.
 Community meals are served most days of the week at a variety of locations and times.
-Most are packaged to-go in adherence to COVID-19 safety precautions.
+Most are packaged to-go in adherence to safety precautions.

 This organization provides nutritious meals and assistance for all who suffer food insecurity, from the homeless to struggling families in need of an extra serving of help.
 The Salvation Army also addresses the root cause of this insecurity.
 They offer programs to help the unique sources of physical and mental distress that sometimes lead to food insecurity.